-5. continued

-Another example of reducing fees for participants is to reduce expenses.
+5. continued Another example of reducing fees for participants is to reduce expenses.
 Let's say "The Best CTC" cannot find a grant opportunity.
 In their operations planning they decided to hire 3 employees to serve participant programs.
 The salaries of these participants equal \$1,000 per month.
 One option they may need to consider is whether they truly need all 3 resources to be successful or if they can bring on one person and then add additional employees as the programs grow.

-Cost Recovery Financial Tracking Tool

-It is extremely important in a cost recovery model to track the inflow and outflow of dollars each month and to be able to see how quickly your CTC is recovering its costs.

-To assist you in this endeavor this curriculum provides you with a Cost Recovery Financial Tracking Tool.
-There are two ways you can use this tool to effectively control and monitor your revenue and expenses.

-The first is to use it to create a budget specific to your CTC.
-This budget will be a projection of what you believe your CTC will generate in revenue, what you believe your expenses will be, etc.

-The second way to use the tool is to actually track what happens each month at your CTC.
-This is what is known as an "actual."

-By comparing your actual (what really happens) to your budget (what you think will happen) you begin to get a better understanding for what to expect and what kind of revenue is really required to run your CTC.

-On the pages that follow is an example of the Cost Recovery Financial Tracking Tool and directions on how to use it.
+It is extremely quickly your C To assist you in this tool to eff The first is to in revenue, wh The second wa By comparing what to expec ry Financial Tracking Tool important in a cost recovery model to track the inflow and outflow of dollars each month and to be able to see how TC is recovering its costs.
+In this endeavor this curriculum provides you with a Cost Recovery Financial Tracking Tool.
+There are two ways you can use ectively control and monitor your revenue and expenses.
+Use it to create a budget specific to your CTC.
+This budget will be a projection of what you believe your CTC will generate at you believe your expenses will be, etc. If y to use the tool is to actually track what happens each month at your CTC.
+This is what is known as an "actual." your actual (what really happens) to your budget (what you think will happen) you begin to get a better understanding for t and what kind of revenue is really required to run your CTC.
+That follow is an example of the Cost Recovery Financial Tracking Tool and directions on how to use it.
+Using a classroom projector or with the Cost Recovery Financial Tracking Tool on computers, show participants how the tool automatically calculates and changes as revenues and expenses are added.
+Assist participants in creating one version as a projected budget and then creating another version to actually track their revenue and expenses on a monthly basis.
+Discuss as a group the importance of comparing what was budgeted and what "actually" happened.
+Help participants understand that this will provide important information so they do not project too much or too little revenue in the future.